 camping is allowed at nauset beach with an orv sticker. be sure to double check that access for campers is being allowed before planning your vacation around it though. all campers over age 12 are required to have a fishing pole.

 Cape Cod National Seashore has the most extensive oversand driving trails on cape cod.
 And sometimes they’re even open for vehicles to drive on. [insert sarcasm here]

 much of the access is often limited by erosion and nesting shorebirds, but in theory you can travel nearly the length of provincetown on the trails. truly epic.

-visit the national seashore orv page to get all the details on open trails and other regulations. in 2015 the sticker rates were:
+visit the national seashore orv sticker page to get all the details on getting a sticker. and other regulations.

 Coast Guard Road Beach, Truro

 THe orv trails at coast guard road beach are open for night fishing only.
 No daytime access.
 The oversand driving trail goes right through the public beach area, so this restriction makes a lot of sense. it also means the orv section of the beach doesn’t get a lot of traffic.